jubeenshah/privacyProject/README.md

 of the privacy implications regarding any particular product, their decision would change from their initial assumption.

-We have focused on specific areas and topics from each product's privacy policy, and the questions are designed in a way that addresses all major privacy concerns.
+We have focused on specific areas and topics from each product’s privacy policy, and the questions are designed in a way that addresses all major privacy concerns.
 For example, the set of questions for Apple Watch focuses more on the mobile application and health data privacy.
 The set of questions for Snap Spectacles focuses more on location, and image data privacy.
-The set of questions for Levi's jacket focuses more on personal, location, and health data being exposed.
+The set of questions for Levi’s jacket focuses more on personal, location, and health data being exposed.
 The options for the questions were designed such that not all options are correct for each product.
 Some options are incorrect, and hence, if a user submits them,